javatlacati/swiplwebtut/webspanish.md

 When we ask for a nonexistant page, or when the handler fails or throws an exception, the framework displays a default status page.

-We can customize the status page by defining a hook predicate.
+Podemos personalizar la página de status by defining a hook predicate.

 ----
 	:- use_module(library(http/http_header)).